-Ice from Columbia Glacier Columbia Glacier ice caused another accident in 1994, when the tanker Overseas Ohio struck an iceberg and suffered about \$1 million in hull damage.
+Columbia Glacier ice caused another accident in 1994, when the tanker Overseas Ohio struck an iceberg and suffered about \$1 million in hull damage.
 Luckily, the Ohio was inbound at the time and not carrying crude oil.
 It is likely that the iceberg was mostly submerged and therefore invisible to the crew.

 In the 1990s, ice from Columbia Glacier was considered one of the most significant risks to crude oil tankers.
-Studies at the time showed that the ice flow from the glacier was increasing as the glacier melted.

-However, the Council's more recent studies, completed between 2012-2015, show that the glacier has now retreated far enough that much of the ice melts before it reaches the shipping lanes.
-This study showed that this trend is expected to continue and the ice should become less of a threat to tanker traffic over time.
+However, Council studies completed between 2012-2015 show that the glacier has now retreated far enough that much of the ice melts before it reaches the shipping lanes.